Lisa Ann Hadley: Early life

 Hadley was born in Seattle and grew up in Arlington, Washington; she is the youngest of four children.
 She attended Pepperdine University achieving a BFA in theater and went on to study acting in New York and Los Angeles.

 Career

 Hadley began in television in 1995 with a guest spot as a waitress in an episode of Partners.
-In 1996, she played the former girlfriend of Tom Cruise in the film Jerry Maguire.
-In the 1996-1997 season, she had recurring roles on both Hercules: The Legendary Journeys and in Melrose Place.
+In the 1996–1997 season, she had recurring roles on both Hercules: The Legendary Journeys and Melrose Place.
 In 1997, Hadley was Marie in the short film Cusp.
 Hadley was Dr. Julie Devlin on the soap opera Port Charles.
-In 1999, she appeared as Taliah in the film The Lords of Los Angeles, and guest starred as Merriam Rusk on the British-Canadian horror anthology television series The Hunger.
-Later that year, she appeared as a beautiful Princess in a Honey Nut Cheerios cereal television commercial.
+In 1999, she appeared as Taliah in the film The Lords of Los Angeles, and guest-starred as Merriam Rusk on the British-Canadian horror anthology television series The Hunger.
+Later that year, she appeared as a beautiful princess in a Honey Nut Cheerios cereal television commercial.
 From 2001 to 2002, Hadley had recurring roles on TV shows including Gilmore Girls, JAG, and Pasadena.
-In 2002, Hadley had roles in films Infested and Dead Above Ground.
+In 2002, Hadley appeared in the films Infested and Dead Above Ground.